exokitxr/exokit/docs/apis/iframeAPI.md

 - `iframe.scale`
     - The scale vector as an array.
 - `iframe.orientation`
     - The orientation quaternion as an array.
 - `iframe.d`
-    - The dimensions of the iframe. `2` gives you DOM-to-texture. `3` gives you reality tabs.
+    - The dimensions of the iframe. `2` gives you DOM-to-texture. `3` gives you reality layers.

 then the `iframe` needs to be put onto the session layers:
 `display.session.layers.push(iframe);`